 Is The Grocery Store Liable for My Slip and Fall Injury?

-A store is like any other property owner, and a store must take “reasonable” steps to keep its property free from hazards that may injure invited guests.
+A grocery store is like any other property owner, and a store must take “reasonable” steps to keep its property free from hazards that may injure guests.
 The key word is “reasonable.”
 Under the law, reasonable is what the average prudent store would do under similar circumstances.
 Figure that one out.
 We, lawyers and judges, wrestle with these concepts every day.

 Is a Grocery Store Liable For a Customer Injury?

-The typical store injury case is caused by debris or liquid on the floor.
+The typical Chicago grocery store injury case is caused by debris or liquid on the floor.
 There may be condensation on the aisle of the frozen food section caused by frequent opening and closing of the door and melting of ice.
 A puddle of water may be on the floor in the produce section after the fruits and vegetables have been sprayed.
 A shopper may accidentally have dropped a food item on the floor.
 A tattered or buckled mat may be in your path.

 The law says an injured party must prove that: